 Retired General Wesley Clark’s keynote address will discuss broad issues around this year’s theme of Deglobalization: Threats and Opportunities.
-General Clark, whose Army career spanned 38-years in which he retired as a four-star general and served as Commander of US Southern Command and as Commander and Supreme Allied Commander in Europe, is uniquely qualified to discuss the disintegration of the interdependence of nations and nation states as witnessed in several Balkan wars.
+General Clark, whose Army career spanned 38-years in which he retired as a four-star general and served as Commander of US Southern Command and as Supreme Allied Commander in Europe, is uniquely qualified to discuss the disintegration of the interdependence of nations and nation states as witnessed in several Balkan wars.
 In addition to this discussion of deglobalization, General Clark will discuss his new initiative, Renew America Together, a non-governmental organization designed to promote and achieve greater common ground in America by reducing partisan division and gridlock.
 The mission is to revitalize public and political discourse by teaching and promoting civics, citizenship, and civility.
 This is a timely topic during this period of deglobalization.

 In 38 years of service in the United States Army, Wesley K. Clark rose to the rank of four-star general as NATO’s Supreme Allied Commander, Europe.
 Since retiring from the military in 2000, he has become an investment banker, businessman, commentator, author and teacher.
 In September 2003, he answered the call to stand as a Democratic candidate for President of the United States, where his campaign won the state of Oklahoma and launched him to national prominence before he returned to the private sector in February 2004.
 Clark has chaired several public and private companies, and is a progressive leader in pursuing energy solutions.